Peppermint Oil, Herbal, and Homeopathic Remedies

 Peppermint oil (Mentha x piperita)

-Other trials have also demonstrated the effectiveness of Peppermint oil in abdominal pain and quality of life.
+Other trials have also demonstrated the effectiveness of peppermint oil in abdominal pain and quality of life.
 The most common side effect reported from peppermint oil capsules is heartburn.
 Taking enteric-coated capsules can help prevent this from occurring.
-Menthol, the chemical component in Peppermint oil, has been shown to have antimicrobial and antispasmodic activity and cause a reduction in gastric motility.2
+Menthol, the chemical component in peppermint oil, has been shown to have antimicrobial and antispasmodic activity and cause a reduction in gastric motility.2

 Additional treatment options for IBS